 US expands tougher 'dolphin-safe' rules around the world

-WASHINGTON (AP) — The United States, facing sanctions for discriminating against Mexican tuna imports, is expanding tougher rules for labeling tuna '"dolphin-safe" on the rest of the world instead of easing up on Mexico.
+WASHINGTON (AP) — The United States, facing sanctions for discriminating against Mexican tuna imports, is expanding tougher rules for labeling tuna "dolphin-safe" to the rest of the world instead of easing up on Mexico.

-Last fall, the World Trade Organization ruled that the United States was unfairly using stricter tracking and verification standards on tuna fishing in the waters from San Diego to Peru, where Mexican fleets operate, than it was imposing on fleets elsewhere.
-In retaliation, Mexico has been preparing to slap $472 million in tariffs against imports of high fructose corn syrup from the United States.
+Last fall, the World Trade Organization ruled that the United States was unfairly using stricter tracking and verification standards in waters where Mexican fleets operate than it was using elsewhere.
+Mexico was preparing $472 million in retaliatory tariffs against U.S. imports.

 The U.S. responded Monday by applying the rules it imposed on Mexico worldwide.